ignaciomsarmiento/ignaciomsarmiento.github.io/index.md

 I'm a Postdoctoral Research Associate at the [National Center for Supercomputing Applications](http://www.ncsa.illinois.edu/).

-My interests are in Public, Urban, and Real Estate Economics.
+My primary interests are in Public, Urban, and Real Estate Economics.
+I'm also interested in Applied Econometrics, Big Data, and Machine Learning.

 You can find my [CV here](/assets/CV_Sarmiento_Barbieri.pdf).